-EADS favours cash sales and encourages independent financing by customers, in order to avoid retaining credit or asset risk in relation to delivered products.
-However, in order to support product sales, primarily at Airbus, Eurocopter and ATR, EADS may agree to participate in the financing of customers, on a case-by-case basis, directly or through guarantees provided to third parties.
+The Group favours cash sales and encourages independent financing by customers, in order to avoid retaining credit or asset risk in relation to delivered products.
+However, in order to support product sales, primarily at Airbus, Eurocopter and ATR, the Group may agree to participate in the financing of customers, on a case-by-case basis, directly or through guarantees provided to third parties.

-The financial markets remain unpredictable, which may cause EADS to increase its future outlays in connection with customer financing of commercial aircraft, mostly through finance leases and secured loans.
+The financial markets remain unpredictable, which may cause the Group to increase its future outlays in connection with customer financing of commercial aircraft, mostly through finance leases and secured loans.
 Nevertheless, it intends to keep the amount as low as possible.

-Dedicated and experienced teams structure such financing transactions and closely monitor total EADS finance and asset value exposure and its evolution in terms of quality, volume and intensity of cash requirements.
-EADS aims to structure all financing it provides to customers in line with market-standard contractual terms so as to facilitate any subsequent sale or reduction of such exposure.
+Dedicated and experienced teams structure such financing transactions and closely monitor total Group finance and asset value exposure and its evolution in terms of quality, volume and intensity of cash requirements.
+The Group aims to structure all financing it provides to customers in line with market-standard contractual terms so as to facilitate any subsequent sale or reduction of such exposure.